-The major difference, however, between deep fossil fuel deposits and surface applications of charcoal is that charcoal attracts and holds the nutrients that make for lush and healthy plant growth.
+The major difference, however, between deep fossil fuel deposits and a human-engineered biochar solution is that charcoal attracts and holds the nutrients that make for lush and healthy plant growth.
 So charcoal could be not only the best way to improve soil fertility, but also a cure, of sorts, for global warming.

-Did you read Charles Mann’s bestselling book, 1491: New Revelations of the Americas Before Columbus?
-If so, you encountered a story about a Spaniard named Orellana, the first European to go down the Amazon, who told of stunning riverside cities filled with marvelously attired (but hostile) natives, as well as bands of female warriors who lived without men.
-Of course, no one believed him, then or now, and modern research has shown the entire Amazonian region to be a vast and unforgiving wilderness with little tolerance for human presence.
-As Mann explains, however, the “experts” are, shall we say, mistaken, and people now wonder if Orellana wasn’t telling a much more interesting truth.
+If you read Charles Mann’s bestselling book, 1491: New Revelations of the Americas Before Columbus, you encountered a story about a Spaniard named Orellana, the first European to go down the Amazon, who told of stunning riverside cities filled with marvelously attired (but hostile) natives, as well as bands of female warriors who lived without men.
+Of course, no one believed him, then or now, and modern experts say the entire Amazonian region is a vast and unforgiving wilderness with little tolerance for human presence only marginal agricultural potential.
+As Mann explains, however, the “experts” are, shall we say, mistaken, and many now wonder if Orellana wasn’t telling a much more interesting truth.

-Bates basically suggests that by making biochar we can both cool the planet and feed the people.
-Is Biochar a magic bullet?
+Bates says his biochar solution can both cool the planet and feed the people.
+Is it a magic bullet?
 Maybe.
 Maybe not.
-But Bates book is worth reading.
-So is the forward by Dr. Vandana Shiva, who launches the book with a stern reminder that magic or not, a bullet is still a bullet, and that mechanical thinking produces only mechanical results: To cultivate the future, we need to cultivate life in the soil.
-We need to cultivate the humility that the soil makes us, we do not make the soil, and we can only serve her processes of making life. [emphasis added]
+But Bates’ book is worth reading.
+So is the forward by Dr. Vandana Shiva, who launches the book with a stern reminder that magic or not, a bullet is still a bullet, and that mechanical thinking produces only mechanical results: “To cultivate the future, we need to cultivate life in the soil.
+We need to cultivate the humility that the soil makes us, we do not make the soil, and we can only serve her processes of making life.”